MarkChenYutian/C0VM-ts/README.md

 * Currently, the C0VM.ts has implemented all the features required for `C0` language.
 * We are working on type inference part of the C0VM.ts
+    * Specifically, we are working on type inference of `struct` and `array`.
+* In the future, we will support the `C1` language standard.